neuropsychology/neuropsychology.R/Course/Introduction.md

 -0.2000692
 ```

-It gives you all the important infos: the estimated coefficient r (-0.057...), the p value, the 95% IC and the degrees of freedom.
+It gives you all the important info: the estimated coefficient r (-0.057...), the p value, the 95% IC and the degrees of freedom.

-It reveals that the correlation between Age and Negative Affect is significantly negative and moderate, meaning that the tendency to experience negative emotions disminish when Age increases.
+It reveals that the correlation between Age and Negative Affect is significantly negative and moderate, meaning that the tendency to experience negative emotions diminish when Age increases.

 ### t-tests